awsdocs/iam-user-guide/doc_source/reference_policies_variables.md

 }
 ```

 In some cases, you might not know the exact name of the resource when you write the policy\.
 You might want to generalize the policy so it works for many users without having to make a unique copy of the policy for each user\.
 For example, consider writing a policy to allow each user to have access to his or her own objects in an Amazon S3 bucket, as in the previous example\.
-But don't create a separate policy for each user that explicitly specifies the user's name as part of the resource\.
-Instead, create a single group policy that works for any user in that group\.
+Instead of creating a separate policy for each user that explicitly specifies the user's name as part of the resource, we recommend you create a single group policy that works for any user in that group\.

+## Using variables in policies<a name="policy-vars-using-variables"></a>

-You can do this by using *policy variables*, a feature that lets you specify placeholders in a policy\.
-When the policy is evaluated, the policy variables are replaced with values that come from the context of the request itself\.
+You can define dynamic values inside policies by using *policy variables* that set placeholders in a policy\.
+When the policy is evaluated, the policy variables are replaced with values that come from the conditional context keys passed in the request\.
+Global condition context keys can be used as variables in requests across AWS services\.
+Service specific condition keys can also be used as variables when interacting with AWS resources, but are only available when requests are made against resources which support them\.
+For a list of context keys available for each AWS service and resource, see the [https://docs.aws.amazon.com/service-authorization/latest/reference/reference.html](https://docs.aws.amazon.com/service-authorization/latest/reference/reference.html)\.

+Variables can be used in [identity\-based policies, resource policies, service control policies, session policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html), and [VPC endpoint policies](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-access.html)\.
+Identity\-based policies used as permissions boundaries also support policy variables\.

+Under certain circumstances, you can’t populate global condition context keys with a value\.
+To learn more about each key, see [https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html)\.

 **Important**
+Key names are case\-insensitive\.
+For example, `aws:CurrentTime` is equivalent to `AWS:currenttime`\.
 You can use any single\-valued condition key as a variable\.
 You can't use a multivalued condition key as a variable\.

 The following example shows a policy for an Amazon S3 bucket that uses a policy variable\.